comatory/portion-tracker/README.md

 run all seeds located in `./seeders`.
 This sets up default roles and other data required for the proper functioning of the app (including the admin user).
 Feel free to modify this for your needs.

+## Email

+App uses Sendgrid service to implement emails.
+There is only single email that gets delivered to user and that is to verify signed up user.
+You need to have Sendgrid account and provide variables `SENDGRID_API_KEY` with your API key and `SENDGRID_APP_EMAIL` for the app email (sender).